luckyfrappe/efficio/README.md

 ## User Experience (UX)

 ### Business Goals
--The main goal of this website is to attract B2B clients -Build professional website that supports lead generation -Clearly communicating Fastlane’s value and what differentiates it from competitors -Encourage visitors to take action through strong CTAs
+- The main goal of this website is to attract B2B clients
+- Build professional website that supports lead generation
+- Clearly communicating Fastlane’s value and what differentiates it from competitors
+- Encourage visitors to take action through strong CTAs

 ### User Stories